Get insider access

 360 Reality Audio

-These headphones support 360 Reality Audio Setup, which is designed to help create a more immersive and speaker-like listening experience.
-There's also an 'Analyze Ear Shape' feature, allowing the companion app to optimize audio to your unique ear shape.
-However, you need to be subscribed to features like Tidal to use 360 Reality Audio Setup.
+These headphones support 360 Reality Audio Setup, available through the Sony | Headphones Connect app.
+This feature is designed to create a more immersive and speaker-like listening experience.
+The 'Analyze Ear Shape' feature allows the companion app to optimize audio for your unique ear shape.
+However, you need to be subscribed to a supported service like TIDAL to use 360 Reality Audio Setup.

 7.6